snowplow-archive/snowplow.github.com/_posts/2017-01-09-snowplow-javascript-tracker-2.7.0-released.md

 });
 {% endhighlight %}

 The new method is functionally equivalent to the old (and still valid) `trackUnstructEvent` method.
-However, the updated name is more accurate: `trackUnstructEvent` suggests that an unstructured event is being tracked, and as the event is schema'd *and* is sent into Snowplow with a reference to it's own schema, it is actually a very structured data set.
+However, the updated name is more accurate: `trackUnstructEvent` suggests that an unstructured event is being tracked, and as the event is schema'd *and* is sent into Snowplow with a reference to its own schema, it is actually a very structured data set.

 <h2 id="installation-instructions">7.
 Installing the updated tracker</h2>